abrahammurciano/debby/CONTRIBUTING.md

 To deploy a new version simply create a release on GitHub.
 The version will be automatically detected from the tag name.
 It should start with `v` and be followed by the actual version string.

-Versions are deployed to PyPI and Anaconda automatically.
+Versions are deployed to PyPI automatically.